oamerge/oamerge.com/content/docs/security.md

 ## Output

-The output of the `security` builds and exports a map of security scheme names to handler functions, resolving all `$ref` references.
+The output of `security` builds and exports a map of security scheme names to handler functions, resolving all `$ref` references.
 For example:

 ```js
 import handler_1 from 'my_api/components/securitySchemes/thing_1.@.j1'